kemchurch/pandemic-cycles/SIR/readme.md

 Contents:
  - MATLAB function files necessary to run proofs, as well as some double arithmetic versions
- - Script to prove the homotopy continuation from the example (proof_cycle.m)
+ - Script to prove the homotopy continuation from Theorem 12 (proof_cycle.m)
- - Script to generate the table and compute overshooting time (proof_table.m)
+ - Script to prove and generate the table and overshooting time from Theorem (proof_table.m)